mrazomej/phd/src/chapter_04/section_12_properties.md

 operator binding energy and repressor copy number."}

-We now consider the two remaining properties, the $[EC_{50}]$ and effective Hill coefficient, which determine the horizontal properties of a system - that is, they determine the range of inducer concentration in which the system's response goes from its minimum to maximum values.
+We now consider the two remaining properties, the $[EC_{50}]$ and effective Hill coefficient, which determine the horizontal properties of a system---that is, they determine the range of inducer concentration in which the system's response goes from its minimum to maximum values.
 The $[EC_{50}]$ denotes the inducer concentration required to generate fold-change halfway between its minimum and